 FEATURED LUXURY ITINERARIES IN SACRED VALLEY

-All of our sample luxury tailormade Sacred Valley trip itineraries are fully customized for you
+All of our sample luxury tailormade Sacred Valley trip itineraries are fully customized for you.

 It's not hard to succumb to the charms of sunny Pisac, a bustling and fast-growing colonial village at the base of a spectacular Inca fortress perched on a mountain spur.
 Its pull is universal and recent years have seen an influx of expats and new age followers in search of an Andean Shangri- la indeed, it's a magnet for spiritual seekers.
 The local tourisrn industry has responded by offering everything from yoga retreats and cleanses to guided hallucinogenic trips.
 Yet it's also worthwhile for mainstream travelers, with ruins, a fabulous market and weaving villages that should not be missed.
-Located just 33km northeast of Cuzco by a paved road, it's the most convenient starting point to the Sacred Valley.
+Located just 33km northeast of Cusco by a paved road, it's the most convenient starting point to the Sacred Valley.

 Sights & Activities

 Pisac is known far and wide for its market, by far the biggest and most touristy in the region.
 Official market days are Tuesday, Thursday and Sunday, when tourist buses descend on the town in droves.
 However, the market has taken over Pisac to such an extern that it fills the Plaza de Armas and sur-rounding streets every day; visit on Monday, Wednesday, Friday or Saturday if you want to avoid the worst of the crowds.